 Bear in mind...

-If you’re driving in Germany during the winter, you must have winter or all-season tyres fitted.
-There’s a 60 Euro fine for violating that law which rises to 80 Euros if you hold up other drivers because your tyres aren’t suitable.
+If you’re driving in Germany during the winter, you must have winter or all-season tyres fitted or you could face a fine.

 Italy